 History Of Clerestory Windows

 According to Britannica, the word clerestory appeared in Egyptian temples.
-Because their columns were higher in the center, this allowed for more light and were like a nave.
+Because their columns were higher in the center, this allowed for more light.

 In 300 AD, they were part of Roman basilica architecture.
 Centuries later, they appeared in gothic churches and Victorian architecture.